raivivek/til/misc/banzhaf-index.md

 political setting, for example) of a voter in a group of coalition.

-For example, a company where different people hold different percentage of shares, an electoral college where different states have different representatives -- leading some members of the coalition having influence in majority of the situation compared to others.
+For example, a company where different people hold different percentage of sharesa or an electoral college where different states have different representatives leading to some members of the coalition *having more influence in majority of the situation compared to others*.
 Such a shareholder or voter or member is called a *critical voter*.

 Source: A Mathematician Reads a Newspaper, Paulos